GracelessGhost/CS-230-Project-Code/README.md

 # deep-saccade-detection

+An LSTM network and a convolutional neural network designed to classify eye movements as saccades vs. non-saccades.

-This repository contains my code for the final project of Stanford's CS 230 - Deep Learning course.
+Final project of Stanford's CS 230 - Deep Learning course.

 The most relevant scripts that I wrote are: